pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 You can check workload details and status, add environment variables, export definitions or bind services.

-1. To check workload status and details, use `workload get` command and to get workload logs, use `workload tail` command.
+1. To check workload status and details, use `tanzu apps workload get`.

+   To get workload logs, use `tanzu apps workload tail`.

    For more info about these, refer to [debug workload section](debug-workload.hbs.md).

 2. To add environment variables, run: